Unboxed-Software/solana-course/content/movie-review-pt1.md

 mutable_age = 34;
 ```

-The Rust compiler guarantees that when you state a value won’t change, it really won’t change, so you don’t have to keep track of it yourself.
-This makes your code easier to reason through.
+The Rust compiler guarantees that immutable variables truly cannot change so that you don’t have to keep track of it yourself.
+This makes your code easier to reason through and simplifies debugging.

 ### Structs